How to track the source of your leads on Microsoft Dynamics CRM

 Track the source of your leads (free trial)

-Are you sending your leads to Microsoft Dynamics CRM, but unsure where they originate from?
+Are you generating leads on Microsoft Dynamics CRM, but don’t know where they are from?

-The following method will show you how to track the lead source in Microsoft Dynamics CRM (organic search, social paid, email marketing, referral, etc.), along with your lead details.
+The following method will show you how to track the source of your leads in Microsoft Dynamics CRM for each lead you generate.

 In this manner, you can refine your marketing strategy based on the most effective sources and generate performance reports such as leads by channel, source, campaign, and more.